johnnyip/Cloud-Project/README.md

 ## Start in Docker

 OpenFaaS may not be available in Docker only environment.
-If OpenFaaS is available, modify the docker-compose.yml file to include the admin login password.
+If OpenFaaS is available, modify the docker-compose.yml file to include the admin login password, and the correct invoke URL.

 ```
 docker compose up